holmesv3/nitf-rs/README-crates.md

       - For example, return data from an image segment as an array with the appropriate format (right now only two-channel complex float supported supported)
 - Expand with features for various applications of the standard (SICD as a first step)

+### Note:
+Formely, there was `Sicd` functionality built into this crate.
+That has been moved into a separate crate, [sicd-rs](https://crates.io/crates/sicd-rs)

 ## Example